Nabi Musa

-The Palestinian locality of Nabi Musa is defined as an administrative area of c.
-113 km² south of Jericho, in which 66 Palestinian households were counted in 2007, a population defined in 2012 as "nomads".
+Nabi Musa is also a Palestinian administrative territorial unit in the Jericho Governorate on the West Bank, with an area of c.
+113 km2 and situated south of Jericho, in which 66 Palestinian households were counted in 2007, a population defined in 2012 as "nomads" (see West Bank Bedouin).
+By 2017, Nabi Musa district had a population of 343 residents.

 Location

 The shrine of Nabi Musa lies 11 km south of Jericho and 20 km east of Jerusalem, in the Judaean Desert.
 A side road to the right of the main Jerusalem-Jericho road, about 2 km beyond the sign indicating sea level, leads to the site.